 The Bottom Line: Speak to Your Pharmacist About Deprescribing

 When you want to start to taper off your medication, or you’re experiencing adverse effects with your meds, it’s best to speak to your doctor and pharmacist about your condition to see if there could be a better alternative.
 Deprescribing can help mitigate health risks and prevent harmful effects from occurring to help you live and recover fully.
-MyEasyDose is ready to assist you with virtual consultations, and we can even include your doctor in the virtual session.
+MyEasyDose by Community Care Pharmacy is ready to assist you with consultations, and we can even include your doctor.
 We use our proven model to make sure you get healthier over time.
 Contact us today to get started!